mahfuzarrahmanmunna/module-33/first.md

 **** interview common questioin
-1. What is an api
+1. What is an api?
 2. What are the HTTPmethods supported by REST?
 3. Can you use GET request instead of PUT to create a resource?
 4. What is the difference between PUT and POST?